tynopet/homework/homework-37/unit20.md

 20.3
   1. It's going to rain.
-  2. He is going to late.
+  2. He is going to be late.
   3. The boat is going to sink.
-  4. They are going to run out.
+  4. They are going to run out of the petrol.

 20.4
   1. We were going to travel by train, but then we decided to go by car instead.